learnbyexample/learn_gnuawk/gnu_awk.md

 $ echo 'one,2,3.14,42' | awk '{print gensub(/^([^,]+).*/, "&,\\1", 1)}'
 one,2,3.14,42,one

-$ # add something at start and end of line
+$ # add something at start and end of string
 $ # as only '&' is used, gensub isn't needed here
 $ echo 'hello world' | awk '{sub(/.*/, "Hi. &.
 Have a nice day")} 1' Hi. hello world.
 Have a nice day